AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-i-quit-linux.md

 But another reason is that, when i tried to install windows 10, a error appeared about boot.

-When i removed the linux, linux partitions and boot files, i was actually can install the windows 10.
+When i removed the linux, linux partitions and boot files and when i tryed to install windows 10, the error is gone!

 I don't wanted to delete linux but i was really confused about that and removed the whole linux from my computer.

 I will get back onto linux sometime but not right now and not as a Main OS.

 Can you guys just tell me what Linux Distro is better? if you do just add a issue about that to here: https://github.com/WH0LEWHALE/WH0LEWHALE/issues